TheRealFayz/Secret-Hideout-EPGP/README.md

 # shootyepgp
-Guild Helper addon for EPGP loot system in WoW (1.12)
+Guild Helper addon for EPGP loot system in WoW (1.12) This has the adjusted pricing for Secret Hideout.

 ## setup
 shootyepgp requires some modifications to guild permissions for officer notes by the guild leader.